Dental Implants — Fairfield, OH

-When an entire arch of teeth are missing, either on the top or bottom portion of your mouth, a series of dental implants (anywhere between 6 and 8 in most cases) can be placed along the jaw and act as a foundation for an implant-retained denture.
+When an entire arch of teeth is missing, either on the top or bottom portion of your mouth, a series of dental implants (anywhere between 6 and 8 in most cases) can be placed along the jaw and act as a foundation for an implant denture.
 Depending on your needs, this denture can be made to be fixed or removable.

 Understanding the Cost of Dental Implants

 No two dental implant treatments are exactly alike, and that’s largely because your needs will likely differ from those of another patient.
 For example, the number of teeth that need to be replaced and whether or not preparatory treatments need to be performed can influence your total cost.
 Our team is committed to helping you restore your smile without breaking the bank.
 Below are some of the factors to keep in mind when considering the final cost of dental implants in Fairfield.

 Preliminary Treatments & Dental Implant Surgery